“A brand that captures your mind gains behavior. A brand that captures your heart gains commitment.” – Scott Talgo

 Brand association has the power to drive influence and sales.
 In this guide, you’ll learn what brand association is and how to create it.
 You’ll also be shown how to avoid negative associations.
 Let’s begin.

 Brand association is when company traits are rooted in customers’ minds.
 The goal of brand association is to have a brand linked with positive attributes.
 Brand association builds value and equity for a company brand.
 It ultimately makes consumers aware of brand quality.

 When it comes to marketing, brand association is a straightforward concept: give audiences an association they would connect with.

-If you’re highlighting new sunglasses for adults, a campaign with teenagers modeling the shades won’t put the right association into your audience’s head.
+If you’re highlighting new sunglasses for adults, for example, a campaign with younger millennials modeling the shades won’t put the right association into your audience’s head.

 Here are some popular brand association examples most people have: